mndjinga/CDMATH/README.md

 Set environment for the compilation of CDMATH
 ---------------------------------------------
 Dependencies.
-The following packages list is sufficient on Ubuntu 14.04, Ubuntu 16.04 :
+The following packages list is sufficient on Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04 :

  - `cmake` (mandatory)
  - `g++` or another C++ compiler (mandatory)
  - `libhdf5-dev` (mandatory)
- - `python-dev`, `python-numpy` and `swig`, if you want to generate Python executables and libraries of CDMATH (highly recommended).
-Use the compilation option `-DCDMATH_WITH_PYTHON=ON`.
+ - `python-dev`, `python-numpy` and `swig`, if you want to use CDMATH commands in yous Python scritps.
+Use the compilation option `-DCDMATH_WITH_PYTHON=ON`. (highly recommended)
  - `python-matplotlib` and `paraview` for postprocessing tools such as plotting curves (matplotlib) or generating 3D views (paraview).
 Use the compilation option `-DCDMATH_WITH_POSTPRO=ON` (recommended).
  - `petsc` if you want to solve large spase linear system.
-Typically required for implicit methods (recommended).
+Typically required for implicit methods.
+Use the compilation option `-DCDMATH_WITH_DOCUMENTATION=ON` (recommended).
- - `jupyter`, in order to generate nice reports from test case simulations
+ - `jupyter`, in order to generate and visualise nice reports from test case simulations (optional)
- - `doxygen`, `graphviz` and `mscgen`, if you want to generate a nice code source documentation in `~/workspace/cdmath/cdmath_install/doc/` (recommended).
-Use the compilation option `-DCDMATH_WITH_DOCUMENTATION=ON`.
+ - `doxygen`, `graphviz` and `mscgen`, if you want to generate a nice source code documentation in `~/workspace/cdmath/cdmath_install/doc/`.
+Use the compilation option `-DCDMATH_WITH_PETSC=ON`. (optional)
  - `libcppunit-dev`, if you want to generate unit tests.
 Use the compilation option `-DCDMATH_WITH_TESTS=ON` (optional).
  - `libopenmpi-dev`, in particular if you need to use the compilation option `-DMEDFILE_USE_MPI=ON` (optional).
  - `rpm`, if you want to generate RPM installation packages.
 Use the compilation option `-DCDMATH_WITH_PACKAGE=ON` (optional).